Trojan:SymbOS/Cardblock.A is a trojanized version of the Symbian application InstantSis created by Biscompute.

-F-Secure Mobile Anti-Virus is capable of detecting and deleting the Cardblock.A trojan.
+F-Secure Mobile Security is capable of detecting and deleting the Cardblock.A trojan.
 However Cardblock.A deletes itself upon the triggering of the payload, so actual disinfection of the device is not necessary.

 As long as the phone has not been rebooted after the Cardblock.A infection, the MMC contents are still accessible and can be copied to a PC.
 Use PC sync software to copy the card contents to a PC and from there to another card.

 A False Positive is when a file is incorrectly detected as harmful, usually because its code or behavior resembles known harmful programs.
 A False Positive will usually be fixed in a subsequent database update without any action needed on your part.
 If you wish, you may also:

 Check for the latest database updates